Mi marido tiene familia: Production

 Filming for the telenovela began on April 11, 2017 in Oaxaca.
 Locations in Mexico included Oaxaca and Televisa San Ángel.
 The trailer for the telenovela was unveiled on the upfront of Univision for the 2017-2018 television season.
 The telenovela was renewed for a second season on 18 October 2017, days before the end of the first season.
 The season started filming on 9 May 2018 and ended in February 2019.
 On 28 May 2018, People en Español confirmed that the telenovela would change its title to Mi marido tiene más familia.
-According to Juan Osorio, the change of the title was agreed to give more meaning to the story.
+According to Juan Osorio, the title's change happened to give keep up with the show's new story.

 Casting

-Like the previous season several actors will resume their characters such as Zuria Vega, Daniel Arenas, Laura Vignatti, José Pablo Minor, Diana Bracho, Rafael Inclán, and Silvia Pinal.
+Like the previous season, several actors resumed their characters such as Zuria Vega, Daniel Arenas, Laura Vignatti, José Pablo Minor, Diana Bracho, Rafael Inclán, and Silvia Pinal.
 On December 22, 2017, it was confirmed that Arath de la Torre would play Pancho López, a character that he played in 2011 in the telenovela Una familia con suerte.
 On 1 May 2018 it was confirmed that Vega's brother, Gonzalo Vega would be in the second season, as well as Susana González, Carlos Bracho and the return to television of Carmen Salinas.

 On August 31, 2018, it was confirmed that the actress Zuria Vega would leave the production.
 On September 12, 2018, it was confirmed that the second season would lengthen to more chapters due to the audience obtained throughout 2018.
 After the extension of the production and the exit of Vega, it was confirmed on September 28, 2018, that the actor Daniel Arenas would leave the telenovela due to family commitments.
 Due to the lengthening of the second season and the departure of the protagonists, on October 26, 2018 People en Español magazine confirmed that Gabriel Soto would enter the production as protagonist with Susana González, and Arath de la Torre.
 It also confirmed the inclusion of new actors such as the twins José Manuel and José Pablo, and Azul Guaita.
+Also due to the show being lengthened, Pablo Minor's character was written off due to the actor having signed to another show prior to the second season.